cshaxu/nxvm/README.md

 User may print/modify CPU registers, print/modify/search/compare/fill/watch RAM area, operate device through I/O ports, trace/dump CPU instructions and set breakpoints.

 NXVM has both 16-bit debugger and 32-bit debugger.
 The command usage of 16-bit debugger is almost the same as the MS-DOS debugger, and all the memory addresses are represented in physical address.
 The 32-bit debugger uses linear address format.
-The help command '?' will introduce all available commands supported.
+The help command `?` introduces all available commands supported.

 NXVM Internal Debugger